We have outlined seven Pinterest tactics gathered from successful social media practitioners guaranteed to raise your

 Ensure that your products are labeled with their price information.
-More often than not, product cost occupies top priority for mental note-taking.
+More often than not, product cost occupies top priority for mental note-taking amongst the customers.
 Since pins are more easily and conveniently shared by users, driving traffic to your site might as well bring you customers ready to purchase.

 Of course, provide a holistic mix of creativity, inspiration and product details so your brand does not get labeled instantly to be purely sales oriented.

 (Tip from Ekaterina Walter, co-founder and CMO of Branderati and bestselling author of the Power of Visual Storytelling)

 You can help your readers bookmark your articles quickly and easily through your “Pin it for later” link for later reading.

 All you have to do is include not just a link to the blog post but also your “Pin it for later” link on your Google+ post.
 This works best if added at the end of the write-up or the bottom of the Google+ post.

 (Tip from Brian Honigman who is a social media enthusiast, a freelance writer, and a marketing consultant.)

 #3: Mixing Pinterest with Emails

 What better way to keep your readers posted but to include a screenshot or link of your Pinterest account in their email inbox?
 This is definitely an easy and direct way to connect your reader to all your Pinterest boards and products.
 Adding “Pin this” to your post will open more positive responses now that your pins are more within reach.